-We are a national PhD training centre, covering financial IT, computational finance, analytics and financial engineering.
-A unique collaboration between UCL, LSE and Imperial College London.
+We are a national PhD training centre, covering financial IT, computational finance, analytics, financial engineering and data science.
+A unique interdepartmental and interfaculty collaboration at UCL .

 About the Centre

-The Centre for Doctoral Training in Financial Computing and Analytics was established at University College London (UCL) in collaboration with academic partners the London School of Economics (LSE) and Imperial College London (IC), supported by partnerships with twenty leading financial institutions.
+The Centre for Doctoral Training in Financial Computing and Data Science was established at University College London (UCL), supported by partnerships with leading financial institutions.
 It is the first major collaboration between the financial services industry and academia.

-The CDT engages academic advisors who are extremely highly regarded and experienced in the field of financial computing and analytics, allowing our PhD students to work with the best supervisors to achieve a deep knowledge of their research subject areas.
+The CDT engages academic advisors who are extremely highly regarded and experienced in the field of financial computing and data science, allowing our PhD students to work with the best supervisors to achieve a deep knowledge of their research subject areas.

 Centres for Doctral Training (CDTs)